UNSAT3D/unsat/README.md

 ### Weights and biases

 We use weights and biases to track our experiments.
-Make sure this is set up first.
+Make sure this is set up first: make an account, find your API key and log in, following the instructions [here](https://docs.wandb.ai/quickstart).

 ## Usage